doldsimo/lti-1.3-canvas-lms/README.md

 ## 3. Create developer key for external LTI app

 If a new LTI 1.3 plugin is integrated into Canvas, a new developer key must first be created.
-This is needed for the external app to interact with canvas.
+This is needed for the external app to interact with Canvas.

 So a new "LTI Developer Key" has to be created under the *admin panel* of Canvas.
 See the screenshots below.